-Our feature vector extraction module substitutes HTML markup by whitespace, and then segments the document into 5-word shingles, where each word is an uninterrupted sequence of alphanumeric characters.
-Next, it computes a 64-bit checksum of each shingle, using Rabin's fingerprinting algorithm [3, 10].
-We call these fingerprints the "pre-images".
+Next, it computes a 64-bit checksum of each shingle, using Rabin's fingerprinting algorithm [10,11].
+We call these fingerprints the 'pre-images'.
 Next, the module applies 84 different (randomly selected but fixed thereafter) one-to-one functions to each pre-image.
 For each function, we retain the pre-image which results in the numerically smallest image.
 This results in a vector of 84 pre-images, which is the desired feature vector.

-If the one-to-one functions are chosen randomly,2 then given the feature vectors of two documents, two corresponding elements of the vectors are identical with probability equal to the similarity of the documents each document, together with a checksum of its raw content, the start time and the duration of its retrieval, the HTTP status code (or an error code indicating a TCP error or a robot exclusion), the document's length, the number of non-markup words, and the URL.
-If the document cannot be downloaded successfully or does not result in an HTML document,3 the module logs the URL and special values for everything else.
+If the one-to-one functions are chosen randomly^{\P}, then given the feature vectors of two documents, two corresponding elements of the vectors are identical with probability equal to the similarity of the documents.

+The feature vector extraction module logs the feature vector of each document, together with a checksum of its raw content, the start time and the duration of its retrieval, the HTTP status code (or an error code indicating a TCP error or a robot exclusion), the document's length, the number of non-markup words, and the URL.
+If the document cannot be downloaded successfully or does not result in an HTML document^{||}, the module logs the URL and special values for everything else.
 URLs that were not downloaded because the crawl was terminated before it was complete are treated in a similar fashion.